kelmcm/portfolio/project_part2.md

 ### Feedback from in-class critique
 - _Add more variation in the style of content_: I chose to purposely simplify the wireframe to focus on the stories and visualizations
 - _Easter transitions between content_: My team discussed a lot about how we are integrating the data and visualizations to our story.
-In the final
+In the final design, I hope to add more details in the text to guide the reader through the story and visualizations.